Modifier Tools¶

 After removing a radius you can then apply a differently-sized one to the corner, as normal.

-Radiuses can only be applied where straight (vector) lines meet in a connected corner, and where there is room for the radius to be applied.
+Radii can only be applied where there is room for the radius to be applied.

-When the radius tool is active, the icon changes as you hover over a corner to indicate whether or not the radius tool can be used.
+When the radius tool is active, the icon changes as you hover over a corner to indicate whether the radius tool can be used.

 If the cursor isn't appearing as you hover over a corner, make sure you've selected the radius tool in the Creation Tools.
 The Radius icon should be highlighted.
 Also check that you have selected the object you wish to edit by clicking on it.